 I’ve learned that time to reconnect has to be scheduled.
 I know how sterile that sounds!
 But hey, if I were to wait for it to happen organically, it would never happen!
 Am I right?

-I find, I have to make it a priority and pencil it in like any other thing that is important.
+I find I have to make it a priority and pencil it in like any other thing that is important.
 Reconnecting isn’t expensive.
 Sometimes it’s as simple as just having a conversation together and redefining where you want your marriage and family to go.
-It’s about learning your spouse.
+It’s learning about your spouse.
 After all, people grow and change.
 Our goals and dreams change.
 If you aren’t growing together, you’ll grow apart.

 It’s not a lack of love, but a lack of friendship that makes unhappy marriages.Frederich Nietzsche